Why is Protein Powder Milky?

 Whey protein starts its life as a byproduct of cheese or yogurt production.
 Initially considered waste, it was found to be a rich source of protein.
 To turn this liquid into the powdery form we use, it undergoes filtering and drying processes that concentrate its protein content.

 The types of whey protein we get out of this are explained more in depth here, but basically whey protein concentrate (WPC) can contain 70-85% protein, whereas whey protein isolate (WPI) is even purer, with over 90% protein.
-This transformation not only retains whey's impressive nutritional qualities but also affects how it dissolves and feels when we drink it.
+This transformation retains whey's nutritional value but also affects its solubility, mouthfeel, and whether you end up with a smooth or gritty protein shake.

 Understanding Protein Powder's Texture

-The milky appearance of whey protein when mixed with liquids comes down to two main factors:
+The milky or cloudy appearance of whey protein powder when mixed with liquids comes down to two main factors:

-• Solubility: The methods used to process whey protein—like applying heat or filtering—can make the protein less soluble.
-This means it doesn't dissolve as smoothly in water, leading to a cloudy drink.
+• Solubility: The methods used to process whey protein, like applying heat or filtering, can reduce solubility.
+This means it doesn't dissolve as smoothly in water, often leaving a gritty texture or cloudy finish in your shake.

-• Lactose Content: WPC still contains lactose, a type of sugar found in milk, which contributes to the milky taste and feel.
-Even WPI, which has much less lactose, has enough to impact the overall texture and appearance.
+• Lactose Content: WPC still contains lactose, a type of sugar found in milk, which contributes to the creamy taste and mouthfeel.
+Even WPI, with less lactose, has enough to slightly affect how light or heavy the drink feels.

-• Sweeteners such as sucralose or stevia help counteract the bitterness.
+• Sweeteners such as sucralose or stevia help balance bitterness.

-• A range of flavor extracts, from vanilla and chocolate to fruit, to enhance taste.
+• A range of flavourings to improve taste.

-• Additives like soy lecithin improve the smoothness and richness of the texture, which changes how you experience the taste.
+• Additives like soy lecithin can improve smoothness and mouthfeel, reducing the gritty protein shake experience many people dislike.

 The Future of Protein Taste